Celebrity Sweepstakes: Promotions

 The program was involved in NBC's first cross-game promotion, held on St. Patrick's Day in 1975 and called "Shamrock Sweepstakes".
 Players from NBC's six daytime game shows at the time (Sweepstakes, High Rollers, Wheel of Fortune, Hollywood Squares, Jackpot!, and Blank Check) answered a set of questions dealing with Ireland and Irish/Irish-American people; the one who got the most correct won $100,000.

-A later promotion involved home contestants; over a week, celebrities played the game (mainly actors from NBC soap operas, although Chuck Woolery and Susan Stafford of Wheel of Fortune appeared on the last day), each playing for someone at home.
-In order to win, the home player had to answer the phone when called.
-(One contestant would have had the lead, but her phone was busy; fortunately, she was drawn by another celebrity, who ended up with the highest score.)
-The top three celebrities (whose home contestants answered the phone) won their game amounts for their home contestants, plus an extra $75,000 to the winner, $20,000 for second, and $5,000 for third.
+A later promotion, lasting a week, gave home viewers a chance to win.
+Two celebrities played the game each day; many of these were actors from NBC soap operas, but Chuck Woolery and Susan Stafford of Wheel of Fortune played on the last day.
+Each celebrity was paired with a viewer who had sent in their name and telephone number.
+In order to be eligible to win, a viewer had to answer their phone when a call from the show came in.
+At the end of the week, the eligible viewers paired with the three highest-scoring celebrities received whatever totals they had won, with an additional $75,000 for first place, $20,000 for second, and $5,000 for third.

 Episode status

 The episode status of Celebrity Sweepstakes is unclear.
 It is possible that the series was destroyed as per network policy at the time.
 The pilot and finale both circulate among collectors, and a 1975 episode from the Warhol collection is held by The Paley Center for Media in New York, as well as two other episodes.
 The final episode can also be currently viewed on YouTube.
 In addition, the last 30 seconds of the January 6, 1975 show exist on audio tape, which features Chuck Woolery promoting the premiere of Wheel of Fortune.
-Additionally, about 2 minutes and 20 seconds of the March 18, 1975 episode recorded off WAVE in Louisville and featuring a clip of the Shamrock Sweepstakes mentioned above has surfaced and can be viewed at the FuzzyMemories website.
+Additionally, about 2 minutes and 20 seconds of the March 18, 1975 episode recorded off WAVE in Louisville and featuring a clip of the Shamrock Sweepstakes mentioned above has surfaced and can be viewed at the FuzzyMemories YouTube channel.

 The status of the syndicated versions is also unclear.
 It had been assumed by traders that these episodes, along with the daytime episodes, were in the possession of producer Burt Sugarman.
 On January 9, 2013, host Jim McKrell was interviewed on the Shokus Radio program "Stu's Show" and seemed to contradict this, saying that the entire run of Celebrity Sweepstakes was destroyed due to the issues of dual ownership between Sugarman and Ralph Andrews.

+Andrews briefly sold the program to Burt Sugarman in 1974, only to be sold back to Andrews in 1976.